sillsdev/ptx2pdf/docs/documentation/diglot.md

 These diglot-specific  commands are only necessary when something's going horribly wrong.
 They produce a lot of additional output (even more in the log file) and might help to solve mysterious problems.

-- ```\let\TRACEdiglot=\doTRACEdiglot```
+- ```\tracing{d}```
-Generate hundreds of (numbered) lines of debugging information per chunk.
+Generate 15-20 lines of debugging information per chunk.
+Most will be numbered.
+- ```\tracing{D}```
+Generate large quantities of additional debugging information.
+Most are not numbered.

 - ```\VisTracetrue```
-A debugging option to help decipher the information given above.
+A debugging option to help match the numbers from the log file with position in the output.
 Any time a chunk is added to a page, also put the current debugging number in there.

 - ```\diglotDbgJoinboxes=132```
 At various points in the process, boxes (see later) get joined together, by a macro called ```\joinboxes```.
 This is a debugging option to help check that what's happening there is what ought to be happening.
 XeTeX has a debugging command ```\showbox```, which stops processing and writes information about a given box (in the case here, a box is the stack of lines separated by spaceing).
 This command fires the ```\showbox```  command if the number given is the current debug message number when joinboxes is called.
-If the number is set to 0, and the command ```\let\TRACEdiglot=\doTRACEdiglot``` has not been given, then every single call to joinboxes will result in a ```\showbox```.  **You almost certainly don't want to do this!**
+If the number is set to 0, and the command ```\tracing{d}``` has not been given, then every single call to joinboxes will result in a ```\showbox```.  **You almost certainly don't want to do this!**